TobiOlajumoke/docker101/README.md

 ## What is Docker?
-Docker is a tool that allows you to create and manage lightweight, portable containers that can run your applications in any environment, without worrying about dependencies or other environmental factors.
+Docker is a platform that allows you to create, run, and manage applications in containers.
+Containers are a lightweight and portable way to package and distribute software, along with all of its dependencies and configuration settings.

 ## Docker Basics
 ### Dockerfile